CleverTap/clevertap-geofence-ios/README.md

 ## Changelog #

+## Questions? #

 If you have questions or concerns, you can reach out to the CleverTap support team at [support@clevertap.com](mailto:support@clevertap.com).

-## Questions? #

-Checkout the CleverTap Geofence SDK [License](https://github.com/CleverTap/clevertap-geofence-ios/blob/master/LICENSE) here.